About the Show

 More animated chat from the indefatigable trio.
 In Series 2, subjects include kidney stones, the animal kingdom, Karl's thoughts on camping and Stephen's embarrassing anecdotes from a recent trip to Rio de Janiero.
 To name but a few.

-In the opening episode of series two, Karl pitches a bizarre idea for a film and Stephen reads from Karl's diary, sharing his thoughts about Australia and why he hates camping.
+Karl pitches a bizarre idea for a film and Stephen reads from Karl's diary, sharing his thoughts about Australia and why he hates camping

 Ricky teaches Karl some facts about animals, Karl offers a misguided theory about evolution, and Stephen reads from Karl's diary.

 Karl addresses one of his pet peeves: animals that are treated like people.
 He also issues a public safety announcement for chameleons, and Stephen reads from his diary.

 Karl reveals that he once saw a bee have a heart attack.
 In Karl's diary, Stephen reads a news report that a new sea creature has been discovered.

 Karl tells the story of having kidney stones and ponders a phenomenon.